 The third vayu- Vyana prevades the entire body and is responsible for circulation.

-Udana lies between the ‘samana’ and ‘vyana’ and controls the throat movements and facial expressions.
+Udana lies between the ‘samana’ and ‘vyana’.
+It controls the throat movements and facial expressions.
 It is the vayu responsible for the movement of food and drink through the digestive system.

 And last, but not the least, ‘samana’ is the vayu responsible for assimilation and digestive processes.
-Samana is linked directly to the ‘sushumna nadi’ and is considered by many to be the most important vayu function in Ayurveda.
+Samana is linked directly to the ‘sushumna nadi’.
+Many consider it to be the most important vayu function in Ayurveda.
 Maitri Upanishad (11:6) declares Samana to be a higher form of vyana.

 Chandogya Upanishad says that the body and soul are supported on the prana.
-Prana, in turn, is supported on apana, and apana is supported on Vyana, They all ultimately rest upon the samana.
-Importance of samana is also underscored by the importance yogic practices place on diet control.
+Prana, in turn, is supported on apana, and apana is supported on Vyana.
+They all ultimately rest upon the samana.
+Importance of samana is also underscored by the yogic practices on diet control.

 Importance of Breathing

 Breath is the key to all pranayamic practices.
-Inhalation is a direct means of absorbing prana and the manner in which we breathe sets off pranic vibrations- the vibrations that expand to fill our entire being.
+Inhalation is a direct means of absorbing prana.
+The manner in which we breathe sets off pranic vibrations.
+The vibrations that expand to fill our entire being.
 And yes, our lives are a product and a result of our breathing.

-The manner of our breathing directly affects the brain and the central nervous system.
+The manner of our breathing affects the brain and the central nervous system.
 The nasal mucous membrane is connected to the visceral organs throughout the body.
-When impulses coming from the nose are arrythmic, the visceral organs connected to the coccygeal plexus respond arrythmically causing disharmony and imbalances.
-Breathing Reality Embedded deep within the brain lies a bundle of neurons known as hypothalamus, a mysterious region that controls the emotional responses.
-The modern scientists believe that hypothalamic region is the one responsible for transforming perception into cognitive experience.
+When impulses coming from the nose are arrythmic, the visceral organs connected to the coccygeal plexus respond arrythmically.
+It cause disharmony and imbalances.
+Breathing Reality Embedded deep within the neurons in brain known as hypothalamus.
+It is a mysterious region that controls the emotional responses.
+Scientists believe that hypothalamic region responsible for transforming perception into cognitive experience.
 In a way, the world as we see it is built there.

-Erratic breathing sends erratic impulses and creates a disturbed response in hypthalamus, leading to a warped perspective of the world.
+Erratic breathing sends erratic impulses.
+It creates a disturbed response in hypthalamus.
+It creates a warped perspective of the world.
 This twisted perspective is perhaps the biggest cause of suffering in the world.

 Breathing right corrects this perspective.
 Darkness is dispelled and the light shines on, bringing us closer to the Truth.
 And, yes, that the first step on the path of spirituality.